MaciejGowin/java-workshops-for-dummies/workshops-draft.md

     (...)
 ```

-> The condition if/else/then is one of the most important block statement in every programming language next to loops
+> The condition if/else/then is one of the most important block statement in every programming language.

-* Add check is an airplane is a medium sized plane
+* Add a check if an airplane is a medium sized plane

-**File:** *com/coderbrother/Airplane.java*
+**File:** *com/airfake/Airplane.java*
 ```java
     (...)